colgate-cosc465-spring24/lab10/README.md

-# Lab 07: Sliding window protocol
+# Lab 10: Sliding Window Automatic Repeat reQuest (ARQ) Simulator

 ## Overview
-In this lab, you will implement the sender side of a simple sliding window automatic repeat request (ARQ) protocol.
+In this lab, you will implement the sender side of a simple sliding window Automatic Repeat reQuest (ARQ) protocol that transmits data in only one direction (and acknowledgements in the reverse direction).

-### Learning objectives
-After completing this lab, you should be able to:
-* Explain how acknowledgments and timeouts are used to guarantee packets are delivered
-* Compute the packets exchanged by a sender and receiver implementing a sliding window algorithm
-* Demonstrate the importance of conforming to protocol standards

 ## Getting started
-Clone your git repository on the `tigers` servers.

-You will implement a simple sliding window automatic repeat request (ARQ) protocol that transmits data in only one direction (and acknowledgements in the reverse direction).
-The sender side of the protocol is responsible for: (1) transmitting data packets, (2) guaranteeing the number of "in-flight packets" remains within a fixed bound, and (3) retransmitting data packets if an acknowledgment (ACK) is not received within a pre-determined timeout.
-The receiver side of the protocol is responsible for sending cumulative ACKs.

-As you work on this lab, you may want to consult the ["Sliding Window" portion of Section 2.5](https://book.systemsapproach.org/direct/reliable.html#sliding-window) of _Computer Networks: A Systems Approach_.

-### Packets
-The `Packet` class defined in `sliding_window.py` is used to represent a data or acknowledgement (ACK) packet.
-Every packet contains:
-* The character `D` or `A`, which indicates whether it is a <span style="text-decoration:underline;">D</span>ata or <span style="text-decoration:underline;">A</span>CK packet
-* A 32-bit sequence number, which indicates which chunk of data the packet contains or which chunk of data is being ACK’d
-* Up to 1400 bytes of data (only in data packets)
+Clone your git repository on a `tigers` servers.
+The code provided for this lab is very similar to the code provided for Lab 8, in which you implemented the sender side of a simple stop-and-wait Automatic Repeat reQuest (ARQ) protocol.

-This object-based representation of a packet can be converted to a sequence of bytes to be sent across the network using the `to_bytes` method.
-Conversely, a sequence of bytes received from the network can be converted to an object-based representation using the `Packet.from_bytes` method.
+Recall that the `Packet` class (defined in `sliding_window.py`) is used to represent a data or acknowledgement (ACK) packet.
+A `Packet` object can be converted to a sequence of bytes using the `to_bytes` method, and a sequence of bytes can be converted to Packet object using the `Packet.from_bytes` method.

-The sender and receiver both interact with a simple lower layer protocol that sends and receives packets across the network on behalf of the sliding window ARQ protocol.
 The `LowerLayerEndpoint` class in `lower_layer.py` exposes a basic API for sending and receiving a packet—really just a sequence of bytes—to/from a "remote" endpoint.

+As you work on this lab, you may want to consult [Section 2.5.2](https://book.systemsapproach.org/direct/reliable.html#sliding-window) of _Computer Networks: A Systems Approach_.

 ## Implement sender
 You are responsible for implementing the sender side of sliding window ARQ protocol by completing the `Sender` class in `sliding_window.py`.

 The sender must do three things:
-1. Buffer and send a data packet that is within the window.
-If the window is full, then the caller (e.g., an application) will be blocked until the packet can be buffered.
+1. Buffer and send a data packet that is within the sliding window.
+If no more packets can be "in flight", the caller (e.g., an application) will be blocked until the packet can be buffered.
-2. Retransmit a data packet within the window if it is not acknowledged within a predetermined amount of time.
+2. Retransmit a data packet within the sliding window if it is not acknowledged within a predetermined amount of time.
 3. Discard data that has been successfully acknowledged, thus enabling new data to be buffered and sent.

 These tasks should be handled by the `_send`, `_retransmit`, and `_recv` functions, respectively, within the `Sender` class.
 As you write the code, I recommend you add some debugging statements—use the function `logging.debug` instead of `print`—to make it easier to trace your code’s execution.